OMNI-SLO-Monitoring/error-response-monitoring-service/payment-service-monitor/README.md

 ## Description

-This monitoring service receives a signal from the paymentsystem-service, once it receives an error response from paymentsystem-service and evaluates it, it sends a Log Message to the Issue Creator
+This error-response monitoring service receives a signal from the paymentsystem-service, once it receives an error response from paymentsystem-service and evaluates it.
+It sends a Log Message to the Issue Creator.
+Moreover it receives a "blueprint" for a request from the frontend and sends executes it accordingly with the given parameters to the database service and receives a response thereupon.
+After evaluating the response from the database service, this error-response monitor creates a log and sends it to the issue creator component as well as to the frontend for rendition in the case of an error behaviour and returns a response message in both cases.

 ## Installation